archesproject/arches-docs/docs/administering/data-life-cycle.rst

 * **Regular scheduling**: Databases can fail even during normal operations.
 Regular backups can limit adverse impacts.
 * **Backups before transitional events**: Some operations can put data at risk, so you should perform backups ahead of time.
-* **Testing of backup files**: You should check to make sure database backups can actually be restored successfully)
+* **Testing of backup files**: You should check to make sure database backups can actually be restored successfully.
 * **Storage of backups in multiple locations**: You should keep backups separated from your Arches instance so that compromise or failure in one location does not also damage your backups.
 * **Awareness of data security needs for backup files**: If you manage sensitive data, your backup files need to be treated securely as sensitive data.